Childbirth: Quick facts for the UK

 What you can do

 • Do not put up with any of these conditions.
 Aim for prevention and early treatment.
+It's never to late to reach out for help.

 • Reach out for help.
 Talk to your NHS GP and use your private healthcare insurance.
 Most insurances cover specialist physios and mental health specialist appointments.